thavlik/machine-learning-portfolio/experiments/rsna-intracranial/README.md

 The left indicator bar represents per-class accuracy and the right represents accuracy across all classes.
 Visualizing these metrics separately helps gauge performance on a per-class basis.
 Low (baseline) performance is mapped to red, and 100% accuracy is signified in bright green.

 Because model accuracy is high, all indicators bars are green.
 However, the `Control` column's per-class indicators are all a perceivably lighter shade of green than those of other columns, suggesting the model is biased in favor of [type 1 error](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors).
-This is considered desirable for such medical technology because *type 2 errors* - false negative - are far more likely to be fatal; human attention should *always* be directed in edge cases.
+This is considered desirable for such medical technology because *type 2 errors*—false negative—are far more likely to be fatal; human attention should *always* be directed in edge cases.

 ## Materials & Methods
 ### Training Dynamics